afnleaf/pkautocalc/README.md

 	- display results
 	- avoid load on user pc and having to package smogon calc
 - Backend
-	- parse pokemon objects
+	- parse pokemon objects from user input text
 	- execute calculations
-	- return html of results
+	- render and return html of results

-Database
+- Database (not implemented)
+	- store data of meta sets parsed from smogon usage stats
+	- backend: parse smogon stats and store in db
+	- backend: access database to create a superset of mons to calculate vs

 ## testing
 team1 pokepaste